TERC, McDougall Littell

-- The orbital parameters that are responsible for the Milankovitch cycles are visualized in this animation.
+- The orbital parameters that are responsible for the Milankovitch cycles are illustrated in this animation.

 - The following resources are more advanced with more layers for exploration.
 These should be used after students have a basic understanding of the parameters.

-- The below link is for a more interactive explanation of the orbital parameters of Earth, and other planets: http://www.sciencecourseware.org/eec/GlobalWarming/Tutorials/Milankovitch/
+- An interactive explanation of the orbital parameters of Earth, and other planets: http://www.sciencecourseware.org/eec/GlobalWarming/Tutorials/Milankovitch/

-- Use the below Applet for investigation of the cycles overlapped with temperature data.
+- An Applet for investigation of the cycles along with temperature data.
 This is good to use after the students understand the basic principles of the cycles. http://itg1.meteor.wisc.edu/wxwise/climate/earthorbit.html

 - Comments from expert scientist: Very good overall, but it is not clear where they got the data from.